junipertcy/bipartiteSBM/docs/index.rst

    :start-line: 13
    :end-before: Documentation

-If you have any questions, please contact tzuchi@netscied.tw.
+If you have any questions, please contact tzuchi.yen@colorado.edu.

 .. toctree::
    :maxdepth: 2